MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 ## Getting started with SharePoint actions in desktop flows

+This section presents examples on how to use SharePoint actions in your desktop flows.

 ### How to download the content of a SharePoint folder

 > [!IMPORTANT]